-From the other hand formula (\ref{555}) includes $4q+4$ of independent standard Gaussian random variables.
-At the same time folmula (\ref{401}) includes only $2q+2$ of independent standard Gaussian random variables.
-Moreover formula (\ref{401}) is simpler than formula (\ref{555}).
-Thus, in this case we can talk about approximately equal computational costs for formulas (\ref{555}) and (\ref{401}).
+From the other hand, the formula (\ref{555}) includes $(4q+4)m$ independent standard Gaussian random variables.
+At the same time the folmula (\ref{401}) includes only $(2q+2)m$ independent standard Gaussian random variables.
+Moreover, the formula (\ref{401}) is simpler than the formula (\ref{555}).
+Thus, in this case we can talk about approximately equal computational costs for the formulas (\ref{555}) and (\ref{401}).

 There is one important feature.
-As we mentioned above, further we will see that introduction of random variables $\xi_q^{(i)}$ and $\mu_q^{(i)}$ will drastically complicate the approximation of the stochastic integral $I_{(000)T,t}^{(i_1 i_2 i_3)};$ $i_1,i_2,i_3=1,\ldots,m.$ This is due to the fact that the number $q$ is fixed for all stochastic integrals, which included into the considered collection (the case of trigonometric functions).
+As we mentioned above, further we will see that the using of random variables $\xi_q^{(i)}$ and $\mu_q^{(i)}$ will drastically complicate the approximation of the stochastic integral $I_{(000)T,t}^{(i_1 i_2 i_3)};$ $i_1,i_2,i_3=1,\ldots,m.$ This is due to the fact that the number $q$ is fixed for all stochastic integrals, which included into the considered collection (the case of trigonometric functions).
 However, it is clear that due to the smallness of $T-t$, the number $q$ for $I_{(000)T,t}^{(i_1 i_2 i_3)}$ could be chosen significantly less than in the formula (\ref{555}).
-This feature is also valid for formulas (\ref{444}), (\ref{1970}).
-However for the case of Legendre polynomials we can chose different numbers $q$ for different stochastic integrals (see the section 3).
+This feature is also valid for the formulas (\ref{444}), (\ref{1970}).
+However, for the case of Legendre polynomials we can choose different numbers $q$ for different stochastic integrals (see Sect.~3).

-From the other hand, if we will not introduce of random variables $\xi_q^{(i)}$ and $\mu_q^{(i)},$ then the mean-square error of approximation of the stochastic integral $I_{(00)T,t}^{(i_1 i_2)}$ will be three times larger (see (\ref{801})).
-Moreover in this case stochastic integrals $I_{(1)T,t}^{(i_1)}$, $I_{(2)T,t}^{(i_1)}$ (with Gaussian distribution) will be approximated worse.
+From the other hand, if we will not use the random variables $\xi_q^{(i)}$ and $\mu_q^{(i)},$ then the mean-square error of approximation of the stochastic integral $I_{(00)T,t}^{(i_1 i_2)}$ will be three times larger (see (\ref{801})).
+Moreover, in this case the stochastic integrals $I_{(1)T,t}^{(i_1)}$, $I_{(2)T,t}^{(i_1)}$ (with Gaussian distribution) will be approximated worse.